Mariah Carey: 1993–1996: Music Box, Merry Christmas and Daydream

 Carey's fifth studio album, Daydream, found her consolidating creative control over her career, leading to tensions with Columbia.
 Songs from her prior two albums had been primarily shaped by Mottola's conceptualization of what Carey should sound like, as innocent and wholesome tracks dominated by her vocal performance.
-Daydream featured a departure from her allegiance to pop and gravitated heavily towards R&B and hip hop.
+Daydream featured a departure from her allegiance to pop and gravitated heavily towards R&B and hip-hop.
 Critically, the album was described as Carey's best to date.
 The New York Times named it one of 1995's best albums and wrote it "brings R&B candy-making to a new peak of textural refinement ...
 Carey's songwriting has taken a leap forward and become more relaxed, sexier and less reliant on thudding clichés."
 Its lead single, "Fantasy", became the first single by a female artist to debut at number one on the Billboard Hot 100, and the second song overall after Michael Jackson's "You Are Not Alone".
-"One Sweet Day", a collaboration with R&B group Boyz II Men, served as the second single from Daydream and remained atop the Billboard Hot 100 for a record-breaking 16 consecutive weeks, becoming the longest-running number-one song in the history of the charts at the time.
-It also opened at the top spot, becoming Carey's second track to do so.
+"One Sweet Day", a collaboration with R&B group Boyz II Men, served as the second single from Daydream and remained atop the Billboard Hot 100 for 16 consecutive weeks, becoming the longest-running number-one song in the chart's history at the time.
+It also opened at the top spot, making Carey the first act to achieve the feat twice, and was later named as the "Song of the Decade" in the magazine's original issue.
 The album's third single, "Always Be My Baby", became Carey's eleventh chart-topper, tying her with Madonna and Whitney Houston for the most number-one singles among female artists at the time.

-Daydream became Carey's biggest-selling album in the United States, and her second album to be certified Diamond by the RIAA, after Music Box.
-The album continued Carey's dominance in Asian music markets and sold in excess of 2.2 million copies in Japan alone and over 20 million copies globally.
+Daydream became Carey's biggest-selling album in the United States, continued Carey's dominance in Asian music markets and sold in excess of 2.2 million copies in Japan alone and over 20 million copies globally.
 Daydream and its singles were nominated in six categories at the 38th Grammy Awards.
 Though considered a favorite to win the top awards of the evening, Carey was shut out, prompting her to comment "What can you do?
 I will never be disappointed again."
 In early 1996, she embarked on her first international string of concerts, the Daydream World Tour.
 Its seven dates spanned three in Japan and four throughout Europe.
 Forbes named Carey the top-earning female musician of 1996, collecting an estimated $32 million.

-During the recording of Daydream, Carey also worked on the alternative rock album Someone's Ugly Daughter by the band Chick, contributing writing, production, vocals and art direction.
+During the recording of Daydream, Carey also worked on the alternative rock album Someone's Ugly Daughter as part of the duo Chick, contributing writing, production, vocals and art direction.
 It was released during September 1995.
 As Columbia Records refused to release the album with her lead vocals, Carey's friend Clarissa Dane was brought in to become the face of Chick, and her vocals were layered on top of Carey's, masking her voice.
-Her contributions were secret until the release of her 2020 memoir The Meaning of Mariah Carey.
+Her contributions were secret until 2020.